New Years Double Race Guide

 Our top priority in the case-by-case decisions to allow distance changes as requested will be to make sure that, no matter your speed, you receive the medal for the distance you signed up to complete, should you complete it.
 Luckily, in ordering medals, we account in our order for the chance that some people may want to switch.
 But of course, we can't have 500 entrants all switch to the 5K - there just wouldn't be medals for everyone.

-Because we have an extensive refund policy where most races offer no refund opportunities, we will not allow bib transfers.
+Because we have an extensive refund policy where most races offer no refund opportunities, we will not allow bib transfers or entry deferrals.
 After registering, should your plans change, up until the deadlines above, you can

 Request a refund in which we will pull off the wait list for the next person if the race is sold out